Getting Started with the Facebook SDK for iOS

 Step 3: Connect the App Delegate

 Replace the code in AppDelegate.swift method with the following code.
-This code initializes the SDK when your app launches, and allows the SDK handle logins and sharing from the native Facebook app when you perform a Login or Share action.
+This code initializes the SDK when your app launches, and allows the SDK to handle logins and sharing from the native Facebook app when you perform a Login or Share action.
 Otherwise, the user must be logged into Facebook to use the in-app browser to login.

 // AppDelegate.swift